 Long live the Mystery Novel!

 KIM HORNSBY is a Amazon #1 Bestselling Author of Suspense, Mystery and Paranormal Romance who has shared the top 5 lists with Robb, King, Koontz and Evanovich.
-Her novels can be found at Amazon where her surprise endings have left many readers shocked.
+Her novels can be found on Amazon where her surprise endings will curl your toes.